acho93/Internet-Retail-Back-End/README.md

 You will need to run 'npm install' to install all dependencies, which include Express, Sequelize, MySQL2, and dotenv.

 ## Usage

-WRITE THIS PART!!!!!

-When you run "node server.js", the application uses Inquirer to prompt the user to answer questions that allow for viewing, adding, and updating of the database from the command line.
+To initialize the database, you must first start Sequelize by entering the password.
+When you run "npm start", the application will start and allow the user to view and update the database from the command line.

 ## Contribution
 Ashley Cho